 Guéhenno also praised Gregorian: “He had the same interest for human beings as he had for ideas.
 He had the gift of humanity, and that made him an incredibly generous man, intellectually and personally.”

-Other highlights included uplifting performances by two world-renowned musicians: the pianist Lang Lang, and the mezzosoprano Joyce DeDonato.
+Other highlights included uplifting performances by two world-renowned musicians: the pianist Lang Lang, and the mezzosoprano Joyce DiDonato.
 Each received SIPA’s inaugural Global Inspiration Award for their outstanding accomplishments as cultural ambassadors.

 U.S. Senator Charles Schumer of New York delivered a special message to the SIPA community, calling upon members to join efforts to create a more prosperous, equitable economy and society.